 Students are welcome to stop by Drop-In Peer Tutoring to get support with a specific question or issue, or just talk through course materials with others.
-Covers this course and many introductory courses in Biology, Chemistry, Economics, Engineering, Math, Physics and Stats.
+Tutoring is offered for this course and many introductory courses in Biology, Chemistry, Economics, Engineering, Math, Physics and Statistics.
 Tutoring takes place Sundays through Thursdays.
-Check specific times, courses and locations on the Drop-In Peer Tutoring website.
+Check specific times, courses, and locations on the Drop-In Peer Tutoring website.
 Feel free to contact Valerie at valerie.wolf@northwestern.edu with any questions.
 Provided through Academic Support & Learning Advancement.
-ASLA also offers individual and group peer academic coaching, as well as consultations, to help students navigate their academic paths and refine their study strategies.